cosinekitty/astronomy/source/js/README.md

 observer can significantly affect the object's apparent position.
 This function is a generic solver that figures out how long in the past light must have left the observed object to reach the observer at the specified observation time.
-It uses [PositionFunction](#PositionFunction) to express an arbitrary position vector as a function of time.
+It requires passing in `func` to express an arbitrary position vector as a function of time.

-This function repeatedly calls `func.Position`, passing a series of time estimates in the past.
-Then `func.Position` must return a relative state vector between the observer and the target. `CorrectLightTravel` keeps calling `func.Position` with more and more refined estimates of the time light must have left the target to arrive at the observer.
+`CorrectLightTravel` repeatedly calls `func`, passing a series of time estimates in the past.
+Then `func` must return a relative position vector between the observer and the target. `CorrectLightTravel` keeps calling `func` with more and more refined estimates of the time light must have left the target to arrive at the observer.

 For common use cases, it is simpler to use [BackdatePosition](#BackdatePosition)